redssu/Harmony-Tools/README.md

 ```srd (--unpack|--pack) object_path [--delete-original] [--pause-after-error]```

 ```object_path``` should be path to the directory containing the textures that will replace those inside the SRD archive or the path to a SRD Archive meant for unpacking.

-If the parameter ``` --delete-original``` is set, the original object will be deleted afterwards.

-If ```--pause-after-error``` parameter is set - the tool will wait for user interaction before exiting if any error occurred.

 Note that this tool will extract only textures from an SRD archive.